- Spike Lee

 The hypocrisy of white racism in this scene is one of the most stirring moments in a film filled with statements on race and humanism during wartime.
 For volunteer soldiers signing up for Eleanor Roosevelt’s army, the least they can hope for is respect from their fellow Americans over and above the enemy; but instead, the soldiers are treated like the lowest rung on the ladder.
 Stamps laments that he feels “more free in a foreign land” than at home.
 In the Tuscany village, such sentiments are heartbreaking given the racial prejudice fuelling WWII.
 As an afterthought, Lee includes some notes of general humanism, stepping back from his immediate message of race-based hardships.
 He seems to suggest, through the universal disdain for war by individuals on each side, even the Nazi side, that war is horrible.
 But this is just an afterthought to his central discussion and hope for progress in racial understanding.

-Despite his notes on prejudice, Lee remains an occasional sexist, again depicting his main female character as a sex object gawked-at and fought-over by the film’s soldiers.
-Valentina Cervi plays Renata, a single-minded, small-town-beauty stereotype who just-so-happens to be the only attractive woman in Italy.
+Despite his notes on prejudice, Lee remains an occasional sexist, again depicting his main female character as a sex object gawked at and fought over by the film’s soldiers.
+Valentina Cervi plays Renata, a single-minded, small-town beauty stereotype who just so happens to be the only attractive woman in Italy.
 Of course, someone has sex with her—what else would her character do?
-Most of the women in the film, at least those with dialogue, are reduced prancing around in lingerie or taking off their shirt.
-This remains consistent through the bulk of Lee’s work, which seeks out equality, just not for women.
+Most of the women in the film, at least those with dialogue, are reduced to prancing around in lingerie or taking off their shirts.
+This remains consistent throughout the bulk of Lee’s work, which seeks out equality, just not for women.
 Lee’s own chauvinism is even more apparent, and distracting, in the war movie genre where women are often shown as secondary.